1950–51 Syracuse Nationals season

 The 1950–51 Syracuse Nationals season was the 5th season of the franchise and their second in the National Basketball Association (NBA).
-In the regular season, the Nationals finished in fourth place in the Eastern Division & their 32–34 record gave them an NBA playoffs berth.
-One match on November 19 against the New York Knicks had them inadvertently successfully rig a match against the Knicks by NBA referee Sol Levy's favor, which later led to him being arrested for his crime alongside being an accomplice in the CCNY point-shaving scandal of 1951.
-Syracuse faced the Philadelphia Warriors in the 1st round of the Eastern Division playoffs and won the best-of-three series 2–0 to advance to the division finals.
-In that series, the Nationals lost to the New York Knicks 2–3 in a best-of-five series.
+In the regular season, the Nationals finished in fourth place in the Eastern Division and their 32–34 record gave them an NBA playoffs berth.
+One match on November 19 against the New York Knicks had them inadvertently successfully rig a match against the Knicks by NBA referee Sol Levy's favor, which later led to his arrest for his crime alongside being an accomplice in the CCNY point-shaving scandal of 1951.
+Syracuse faced the Philadelphia Warriors in the first round of the Eastern Division playoffs and won the best-of-three series, 2–0, to advance to the division finals.
+In that series, the Nationals lost to the New York Knicks, 2–3, in a best-of-five series.